IBM/ibm-licensing-operator/docs/Content/Retrieving_data.md

 ## Available APIs

-License Service collects and measures information about license usage of your IBM containerized software.
+License Service collects and measures information about license usage of your IBM containerized software per cluster.

 You can use a set of dedicated APIs to retrieve the following information: